bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

                                      underscores or dashes.
 **numeric**               No         Returns FALSE if the form element contains anything other than numeric characters.
 **integer**               No         Returns FALSE if the form element contains anything other than an integer.
-**decimal**               Yes        Returns FALSE if the form element is not exactly the parameter value.
+**decimal**               No         Returns FALSE if the form element contains anything other than a decimal number.
 **is_natural**            No         Returns FALSE if the form element contains anything other than a natural number:
                                      0, 1, 2, 3, etc.
 **is_natural_no_zero**    No         Returns FALSE if the form element contains anything other than a natural